 The largest river celebration in Canada is coordinated

-annually by ORC.
+annually by ORC on the fourth Sunday in September.
 In 2005, the United Nations launched the "Water for Life" decade and river enthusiasts from around the globe came together to celebrate the first World Rivers Day.
-Millions of people celebrated riversday in dozens of countries each year with hundreds of thousands of people celebrating the event in BC.
-With BC Hydro funding, we have created an online registry for BC events.
+Millions of people celebrated Rivers Day in dozens of countries each year with hundreds of thousands of people celebrating the event in BC.
 Please visit our registration site to list your event.
 If you wish to see a list of events in your area, visit our event list and select your region.

 Share the Trails Workshop

 The Share the Trails workshop is hosted annually by ORC in partnership with Horse Council BC.
 This forum aims to build partnerships between outdoor recreation groups, government and First Nations, to bring together diverse users of trails, and to explore options for more effective use of trails.

 In May 2017, ORC hosted an STT workshop in Penticton with a focus on rail trails in Southern BC.
 A workshop report was produced, which can be accessed by clicking here.
 ORC also filmed three video interviews on the topic of strategies for sharing trail systems: Chris Moslin, President of Grand Forks Community Trails Society (click for video); Mike Nelson, former Executive Director of Squamish Off Road Cycling Association (click for video); Randy Ellenchuck, President of Tabor Mountain Recreation Society (click for video).